ajrussell999/FFT_Back_squat/README.md

 **Figure 6.** Back squat thigh angular acceleration in degrees per second squared

-ALthought the kinematic data for the study has no accelerometer data, the gyroscope data is cyclical in nature and is suitable for analysis by Fast Fourier Transform (FFT).
+Althought the kinematic data for the study has no accelerometer data, the gyroscope data is cyclical in nature and is suitable for analysis by Fast Fourier Transform (FFT).
 With the FFT analysis the tim eperiod of the back squat is revealed, allowing hte classifier to segment data, when performing gradient pattern match techniques.
 The signal processing workflow is described in the flow diagram shown in Figure 7.

 ![SIG_PROC][SIG_PROC_FLOW]
 **Figure 7.** Gyroscope sensor data signal processing workflow

 ### 4. Fast Fourier Transform
+---

 To analyse the back squat absolute position data with the Fourier transform, angular acceleration is calculated using the first central difference method (FCDM).
 The Fast Fourier Transform (FFT) is based on the Discrete Fourier Transform (DFT), with FFT being preferred since it requires less computation.
 The results of both transforms are identical, however FFT is more efficient, which is why it is implemented in signal processor hardware and software (Lyons 1997).
 The Fourier transform is a mathematical method to convert a function in the amplitude versus time domain to the amplitude versus frequency domain for non-periodic functions.
 It does for non-periodic functions what the Fourier series does for periodic functions (van Biezen, 2016.)